Flugplatz Alt Daber

 This is Flugplatz Alt Daber, also known as Fliegerhorst Wittstock, it is an abandoned military air base located in north-western Brandenburg in Germany.
 Eventually, its use as an airport ended in 1994.

 The runways until now were made of grass.
-It was not until 1952 that the Soviet troops built an almost 2,5 kilometer long paved runway.
+It was not until 1952 that the Soviet troops built an almost 2.5 kilometer long paved runway.
 The Soviets also added a radar site close-by in Biesen and a surface-to-air missile site near Wernikow.
-As a result Wittstock became the headquarter of the Soviet Northern Fighter Corps and a total of 38 MiG-15 planes were stationed at the airfield.
+As a result, Wittstock became the headquarters of the Soviet Northern Fighter Corps and a total of 38 MiG-15 planes were stationed at the airfield.
 From 1961, the attached air regiments included the 33 IAP Jagdfliegerregiment, equipped with MiG-29 fighters.
 The Russian radio call sign for the airfield was Газовый or Gas.

 Eventually, the complex was shut down with the withdrawal of Soviet troops in June 1994.
 The area, especially the runways, then temporarily served as a racetrack, and it was used for various events.
 In 2011 the Alt Daber solar park was built, covering a big part of the old site.
 Many buildings were demolished in 2018.
 I visited Flugplatz Alt Daber in 2020 and 2022.
 Follow this link for more abandoned military sites.